nightscout/trio-docs/docs/install/ecosystem/nightscout-app.md

 Before configuring Trio to work with Nightscout, you need:

 1. **A Nightscout Site**
-    - Hosted Nightscout instance (version 15.0.2 or newer recommended)
+    - Hosted Nightscout instance (version 15.0.2 or newer required for use with Trio)
     - Your Nightscout URL (e.g., `https://yoursite.herokuapp.com`)
-    - For help making a Nightscout account, please see the [Nightscout documentation](https://nightscout.github.io/nightscout/new_user/)
+    - For help building a Nightscout site, please see the [Nightscout documentation](https://nightscout.github.io/nightscout/new_user/) or use a paid service such as [Nightscout Pro](https://nightscout.pro)
 2. **API Secret**
     - Your Nightscout API secret (configured during Nightscout setup)
     - Once Trio is connected to Nightscout, it is stored securely in Trio's keychain